 His lids drooped.
-Gorgeous invective tumbled from his lips:
+Gorgeous invective began tumbling from his lips:

-When Kor’Thank had been struck by magic lightning, a corresponding blast had reached through the interdimensional ether and electrified the school, shorting its power grid out for a period of thirty seconds.
+When Kor’Thank had been struck by magic lightning, a corresponding blast had reached through the interdimensional aether and electrified Atherton, shorting out the power grid for thirty-three seconds.
 That was more than enough time for Fido (Fido to the students, Reptar to Peter) to wander out from his alloyed enclosure.
-As he strolled through the halls, he’d broken the glass on two vending machines and eaten seven bags of Lays.
+As he’d strolled through the halls, he’d broken the glass on two vending machines and eaten seven bags of Lays.

 A piercing scream split the air: “HOLY SHIT—FIDO’S LOOSE!”

-Peter looked wildly around.
-Reptar was wearing a sparkly party hat, scampering across a set of collapsed bleachers.
+Peter looked wildly around before his gaze locked onto his simian friend.
+Reptar was wearing a sparkly party hat, scampering across a set of half-folded bleachers.

 “Oh shit!”
 Peter breathed.

-He hopped off the stage and began sprinting toward his friend.
+He hopped off the stage and began sprinting toward the mascot.
 ANOS’s security drones would be deploying any moment.
-If they got to Reptar, they would almost certainly kill him—an agitated chimp at a high school dance?
-They’d put him down the first chance they got.
+If they got to Reptar, they would almost certainly kill him.
+An agitated chimp at a high school dance?

-Reptar whooshed past Blake, who was deep in the throes of double O negative.
+Reptar whooshed past Blake, who was currently in the throes of double O negative.
 The jock pointed at the chimp with a shaking finger, screaming, “YOU’RE NOT ME!
 YOU’RE NOT ME!”

 Reptar paid him no mind; he jumped off the bleachers and kick-pushed a wall, channeling his momentum into a sideways somersault.
-He landed near a table, snatched up a tray of buttercream sheet-cake, and maowed it down in a quick, hungry snap.
+He touched down near a table, snatched up a tray of buttercream sheet-cake, and maowed it down in a quick series of hungry snaps.

-Peter surged across the floor.
+Peter surged across the floor, hand outstretched.
 “Reptar!
 Don’t drink the—”

 Reptar’s dripping face emerged from the bowl.
 “Ook,” he muttered.
 He pointed at the dance-light flora as it jumped and twirled across the walls and floor.
 “Ook ook.
 Ook awk.”
-He turned, spotted Peter, and grinned with joy.
-Peter grinned back.
+He grinned at Peter and Peter grinned back.
 He ran forward, intent on embracing his buddy, but he was stopped short by an angry shout.

 “MONSTER!”
-Blake spat.
-He was still pointing at an accusatory finger at the chimp’s head.
-Dozens of jocks sidled up beside Blake.
+Blake spat, pointing at the chimp.
+Dozens of jocks sidled up next to Blake.
 A second ago, they’d all been tripping on double O negative, but for some reason, the sight of Reptar had snapped them out of it.

-Before Peter could protest, they rushed his buddy.
-Reptar had ignited deep savagery in their meathead minds; the prospect of fighting The Other had turned them from cocky kids into a primal throng.
-As soon as they swamped Reptar, he hulked the fuck out—rearing up to his full height of three feet and flinging his arms out to either side— and sent handfuls of jocks reeling across the floor.
+Before Peter could intervene, they rushed his buddy.
+Reptar had ignited deep savagery within their meathead minds; the prospect of fighting The Other had turned them from cocky kids into a primal throng.
+They swamped Reptar but he hulked the fuck out.
+He reared up to his full height of three feet and flung his arms out to either side, sending handfuls of jocks reeling across the floor.

 Peter screamed, “Reptar don’t—they’ll KILL YOU!”
-If a kid got hurt, it wouldn’t matter if Peter managed to get Reptar back to his cage.
-ANOS would execute him; no ifs ands or buts about it.
+If a kid got hurt, it wouldn’t matter if Peter put Reptar back in his cage.
+ANOS would execute him—no ifs ands or buts about it.

 Reptar heeded Peter’s warning.
 He turtled up, grunting and squirming as Blake and his goons resumed their assault.
-Peter kept running forward but Chad Renfro darted in front of him and sent him stumbling back with a shove to the chest.
-Peter banged into another jock, clinched up, and three more piled atop him.
-As his captors stretched him out and pressed him to the floor, he craned his head up, watching in helpless fury as his monkey friend was beaten and pummeled.
+Peter kept running but Chad Renfro stepped in front of him and shoved him in the chest.
+Peter banged into another jock, clinched up, then three more piled atop him.
+As his captors stretched him out and pressed him to the floor, he craned his head up, watching helplessly as his monkey friend was beaten and pummeled.

 “No,” Peter sobbed.
 “NO!”

 The jocks hoisted the chimp up by his armpits, letting his head droop forward.
-A dazed moan issued from his lips.
+A dazed moan escaped his lips.

 “Ooooook….ook ook awk…”